 How do you mitigate risks as a Massage Therapist?

 Working with soft tissue, massage therapists risk causing bodily harm to clients.
 So, it is important to invest in specific coverage of these cases.
 For example, an accident can occur and Professional Liability insurance financial and reputational damages.
 Similarly, Errors and Omissions (E&O) insurance protects an error in providing advice or care to clients.

-Not only should massage therapists be trained and knowledgeable in their profession, but it is also important for them to have a strong understanding of hazard control.
-The ability to control potential hazards involves understanding the various risks involved with working with the human body.
+Massage therapists are trained and knowledgeable in their profession, but not experienced in hazard control.
+This involves understanding the various risks involved with working with the human body.
 As every body is different, the type of care to be provided should be personalized to the individual.
 Therefore, medical history is important to investigate before care.
-If a massage therapist does not take into account a specific part of a client’s medical history and this results in bodily injury, the client may file a malpractice claim.
-In this scenario, investment into Errors and Omissions Insurance can help a massage therapist recover from damages to finances and reputation.
+If a massage therapist does not take into account a specific part of a client’s medical history, leading to bodily injury, the client may file for malpractice.
+In this scenario, E&O can help a massage therapist recover from damages.